-guides investment decisions based on factors such as investment objectives and risk tolerance. valuation criteria to assess any major factor with a potential impact on a company's long-term profit trends.
+The Sub-Fund integrates environmental, social and governance criteria into its selection process.
+These ESG criteria are specifically integrated into the fundamental analysis and decision-making process when they may have a material impact on a company's valuation and financial performance.
+The investment policy is based on a robust search process and valuation criteria to assess any major factor with a potential impact on a company's long-term profit trends.
 ESG factors are continuously assessed and monitored using information obtained from public sources, direct interactions with the companies and from third-party ESG suppliers.
 Approval of a company in which the sub-fund invests involves in particular a vote on all motions proposed by that company, except when not in the interests of the sub-fund's shareholders.